 Even if your pet seems to be doing better, you need to take them to the vet for proper care.

 You know your four-legged friend better than anyone.
-Monitor their behaviour and any changes they might exhibit during hot and sunny days, and always consult your vet if you are concerened.
-Enjoy the sun safely. :)
+Monitor their behavior and any changes they might exhibit during hot and sunny days, and always consult your vet if you are concerned.
+Enjoy the sun safely!